Key Evidence:

 All three suspects' fingerprints and DNA were found at the crime scene.
 Petunia's presence is explained by her daily work as church warden, and Gabby's by the afternoon bell-ringing competition.
 Harold's presence, however, contradicts his claim of not visiting the church in 10 years.

-Gabby's wrist injury was severe enough to force her withdrawal from the competition and prevent her from driving.
-She left at 9:50 p.m. with her sister for a lift home to a different village.
-With no transportation, she couldn't have returned to commit the murder.
+Gabby's wrist injury was severe enough to force her withdrawal from the competition and prevented her from driving.
+She left at 9:50 p.m. with her sister for a ride home to a different village.
+With no transportation, she could not have returned to commit the murder.

-Timeline for Petunia provides an alibi: she was last seen with the vicar at 9:45 p.m., spotted leaving the church by Gabby at 9:50 p.m., and arrived home by 9:55 p.m., where she was with her husband.
-The murder occurred between 10:00 and 11:00 p.m.#
+The timeline for Petunia provides an alibi: she was last seen with the vicar at 9:45 p.m., spotted leaving the church by Gabby at 9:50 p.m., and arrived home by 9:55 p.m., where she was with her husband.
+The murder occurred between 10:00 and 11:00 p.m.

 Confession: